Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Approved by the Illinois Department of Financial and Professional Regulation — ANCC-accredited with instant certificate.

-The Illinois Department of Financial and Professional Regulation mandates that all Registered Nurses complete one hour of Alzheimer’s disease and dementia education as part of their continuing education requirements.
+The Illinois Department of Financial and Professional Regulation mandates that all Licensed Practical Nurses complete one hour of Alzheimer’s disease and dementia education as part of their continuing education requirements.
 This mandate ensures that healthcare professionals have current knowledge about dementia care, including recognition, communication strategies, and evidence-based interventions.

-This requirement applies to all Registered Nurses licensed in Illinois, regardless of practice setting, specialty area, or employment status.
-Whether you work in hospitals, long-term care facilities, home health, clinics, or administrative roles, you must complete this training.
+This requirement applies to all Licensed Practical Nurses licensed in Illinois, regardless of practice setting, specialty area, or employment status.
+Whether you work in long-term care facilities, hospitals, medical offices, home health agencies, or other healthcare environments, you must complete this training.
 Failure to complete Alzheimer’s and dementia education can result in renewal delays or disciplinary action from the licensing board.

 Complete Your Required Alzheimer’s & Dementia Training Online